kant/HackBox/README.md

 open http://localhost:3000/documentation
 ```

-Running the tests will also seed the DB with test data.
+Running the tests will migrate the `hackbox` database to the latest schema, and also seed the DB with test data.

 Run the tests with `npm test`.